MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 The **Gnome::GObject::Value** type of property *comments* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is undefined.

 copyright
 ---------

 Copyright information for the program.

 The **Gnome::GObject::Value** type of property *copyright* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is undefined.

 documenters
 -----------